npedrazzini/OldSlavNet/README.md

-# Neural-network parsers for Early Slavic
+# Neural parsers for Early Slavic

 Early Slavic dependency parsers trained on the Bi-LSTM model by [2] (https://github.com/datquocnguyen/jPTDP).